huggingface/transformers/docs/source/model_doc/clip.rst

 To feed images to the Transformer encoder, each image is split into a sequence of fixed-size non-overlapping patches, which are then linearly embedded.
 A [CLS] token is added to serve as representation of an entire image.
 The authors also add absolute position embeddings, and feed the resulting sequence of vectors to a standard Transformer encoder.
-The :class:`~transformers.ViTFeatureExtractor` can be used to resize (or rescale) and normalize images for the model.
+The :class:`~transformers.CLIPFeatureExtractor` can be used to resize (or rescale) and normalize images for the model.

 The :class:`~transformers.CLIPTokenizer` is used to encode the text.
 The following example shows how to get the image-text similarity scores.